How do I find out if I am eligible for adjustments?

 How do stickers work?

 Stickers may be provided for students with specific learning differences or visual impairment to indicate that allowances should be made for spelling and expression.
-It is your responsibility to bring these to your exams.
+It is your responsibility to bring these to your in-person examinations.
 New stickers can be collected from the Learning Enhancement & Development Helpdesk.

 How does using a PC work (including assistive technology)?

-Assistive technology is set up in individual venues.
+During in-person examinations, assistive technology is set up in individual venues on campus.
 Where necessary you will be provided with headphones, microphone and a soft-copy of the exam paper to facilitate your use of the technology.
 You must ensure you are familiar with the technology prior to the exam as user guidance cannot be provided during the exam.
 Training can be arranged with the Library.

 How can I change my arrangements?